LionWeb-io/lionweb-python/website/docs/Guides/serialization.md

 sidebar_position: 43
 ---

-# Serialization in LionWeb Java
+# Serialization in LionWeb Python

-The LionWeb Java library provides robust support for **serializing** and **deserializing** models composed of nodes.
+The LionWeb Python library provides robust support for **serializing** and **deserializing** models composed of nodes.
 These nodes can represent instances of a language as well as the language definitions themselves.

 Serialization is essential to:
 - Communicate with a LionWeb-compliant repository.